Jolanta27/Covid-19-Tracker/README.md

 <h2>How to open a file? 👀 👀</h2>
-- On the right side you will find the "clone or download" button - click it.
+- On the right side you will find the "clone or download" button - click it.<br>
-- An item should appear with the "Download ZIP" option - click again.
+- An item should appear with the "Download ZIP" option - click again.<br>
-- Now you just need to unpack the downloaded file and open it in your favorite editor.
+- Now you just need to unpack the downloaded file and open it in your favorite editor.<br>
-- You must enter the appropriate folder (command "cd" + file name, e.g. cd excursionfile)
+- You must enter the appropriate folder (command "cd" + file name, e.g. cd excursionfile)<br>
-- You must to install all packages via npm install
+- You must to install all packages via npm install<br>
-- Then you can start npm start
+- Then you can start npm start<br>

 <h3>The project looks like: </h3>